labex-labs/open-source-labs/python/python-mastery/lab-ex4-4-customizing-attribute-access/en/intro.md

 # Introduction

-In Python, attribute access is a fundamental aspect of object-oriented programming.
-Through special methods, Python allows developers to customize how attributes are accessed, set, and managed in classes.
-This provides powerful ways to control object behavior.
+In this lab, you will learn about a fundamental aspect of Python's object-oriented programming: attribute access.
+Python enables developers to customize how attributes are accessed, set, and managed in classes through special methods.
+This offers powerful ways to control object behavior.

-**Objectives:**

-- Learn how to customize attribute access in Python classes
-- Understand the difference between delegation and inheritance
-- Practice implementing custom attribute management in Python objects
+In addition, you will learn how to customize attribute access in Python classes, understand the difference between delegation and inheritance, and practice implementing custom attribute management in Python objects.